brunompacheco/brunompacheco.github.io/_drafts/2023-06-14-literature-review-ml4co-1.md

     </div>
 </div>
 <div class="caption">
     Diagram of a ML model being used as a heuristic by itself, i.e., without calling an optimization algorithm.
-This is the _end-to-end_ approach.
-Image from <d-cite key="bengio_machine_2021"></d-cite>.
+This is the end-to-end approach.
+Image from Bengio et al.<d-cite key="bengio_machine_2021"></d-cite>.
 </div>

-Note that end-to-end models, beside being trained to predict a solution, can be used
+Note that end-to-end models, beside being trained to predict a solution, can be used in different settings.

-- ML models can integrate in 3 different ways with CO solvers
-    - Bengio's categories
+For example, the model's output (a candidate solution) can be used to define a region for proximity search, as done by Han et al.<d-cite key="han_gnn-guided_2023"></d-cite>.

-### Training ML models
+## Training ML models

+### Supervised learning

+For any given structure of CO learning-based heuristic, training through supervision requires us to provide data on the inputs and expected outputs for the model.
+We assume that the training data was generated by an "expert", which the model will learn to imitate.
+Supervised learning is possible whenever we have either observations on the expert (e.g., historical performance of a human operator), or access to a data generation process.
+However, supervised learning is mostly adequate to problems in which the expert is not suitable for the application, e.g., because it is too expensive to compute, once the ML model's performance will, at best, be *on par* with the expert's performance.

+In Gasse et al.<d-cite key="gasse_exact_2019"></d-cite>, the authors take as an expert the strong branching rule, which is known to provide good results in branch-and-bound, but is expensive to compute.
+The data is generated beforehand and fed to the training algorithm as input-output pairs, which guides the ML model towards imitating the rule.

+### Reinforcement learning

+By letting the model explore the possible outputs and rewarding it accordingly to the consequences, c Instead of "teaching" the desired behavior for the model,

 - ML models can be trained in 2 ways (imitation and exploration)
     - Imitation => faster computation of a known expert
     - Exploration => possibly a better performance than known expert

-## Supervised Learning End-to-end Heuristics for MILP

-### MILP

-#### Instances embedding